-There are also has a number of excellent private schools such as Kimball Union Academy in Meriden, Cardigan Mountain School in Canaan, Crossroads Academy in Lyme, Mid Vermont Christian School in Quechee, Vermont and Thetford Academy at the height of Thetford Hill in Thetford, Vermont.
+There are also has a number of excellent private schools such as Kimball Union Academy in Meriden, Cardigan Mountain School in Canaan, Crossroads Academy in Lyme, Mid Vermont Christian School in Quechee, Vermont, and Thetford Academy at the height of Thetford Hill in Thetford, Vermont.

 Upper Valley Medical Facilities

 The Upper Valley has a number of outstanding medical facilities.
 The Dartmouth-Hitchcock Medical Center is the largest full-service hospital between Boston and Montreal.
 DHMC is a state-of-the-art medical facility in Lebanon, New Hampshire.
 Dartmouth Medical School is closely associated with DHMC.
-The Dartmouth Medical School is the nation’s forth oldest medical school and continues to build on its legacy of excellence.
-It draws on the vast resources of Dartmouth College and DHMC and is able to advance interdisciplinary programs in biomedical research, education and patient care service.
+The Dartmouth Medical School is the nation’s fourth oldest medical school and continues to build on its legacy of excellence.
+It draws on the vast resources of Dartmouth College and DHMC and is able to advance interdisciplinary programs in biomedical research, education, and patient care service.

 Alice Peck Day Memorial Hospital started as a small hospital in Lebanon, New Hampshire in 1932 and has grown with the community.
-This well respected hospital offers primary care, independent and assisted living, rehabilitative care and neurosurgery.
+This well respected hospital offers primary care, independent and assisted living, rehabilitative care, and neurosurgery.

 Mt.
 Ascutney Hospital in Windsor, Vermont serves the communities of the Upper Valley.
 This hospital offers a wide array of classes ranging from childbirth and infant massage classes to defensive driving classes and CPR.
 It is known for its inpatient and outpatient rehabilitation services as well as for the primary care clinic, the Ottauquechee Health Center, it staffs and operates in Woodstock, Vermont.

 The Veterans Administration Medical Center is located in White River Junction.
-The VA Medical Center enables veterans and their beneficiaries easy access to the both health care and benefits.
+The VA Medical Center enables veterans and their beneficiaries easy access to both health care and benefits.
 The White River Junction VAMC is affiliated with the Dartmouth Medical School and the University of Vermont Medical School.

 Upper Valley Shopping

 West Lebanon, New Hampshire is the center of the Upper Valley shopping scene.
 The big box stores are present and many favorite retailers can be found there.
 There are many places to socialize in the Lebanon area and the major fast food chains are well represented.
-The downtowns of Hanover, NH, Norwich, VT and Woodstock, VT offer a nice selection of high end boutiques and restaurants for those with tastes beyond the major department stores.
+The downtowns of Hanover, NH, Norwich, VT, and Woodstock, VT offer a nice selection of high end boutiques and restaurants for those with tastes beyond the major department stores.